iamdudeman/sola-game-engine/README.md

 -----------------------------------------------------------------------------------------------------------------------

 ## TODO List
-* SolaGui Stuff
-  * GuiElementContainer
-    * Consider adding anchor support to Stream or a new container to be able to easily center things?
 * Figure out how to handle TouchInput
   * Primarily for browser but also could be supported in JavaFX
   * touchstart and touchend all hard coded to MouseButton.Primary currently